That is all.

 Apple's iPad 3 is drawing fire for its wireless performance, with many an owner complaining about poor Wi-Fi reception.
 Tests performed by staff in Apple's own stores allegedly show it too.
-Numerous reports on the Apple support forum highlight the hitch, claiming the New iPad has a much weaker Wi-Fi pick-up than its predecessor …
+Numerous reports on the Apple support forum highlight the hitch, claiming the New iPad has a much weaker Wi-Fi pick-up than its …

 That is all.